 The FKK culture is strong in Germany.
 It would then not come as a surprise that you can also find yoga classes in Berlin that will let you know practice naked.
 I can imagine that is pretty liberating, like jumping naked in a cold lake.
 This particular course is gay-oriented but there are other classes for straight people (mixed classes too i imagine).
 Give it a go here.

 - Yoga for LGBTQ:

 The German capital is spearheading the LGBTQ movement in Germany and Europe.
 If you prefer to practice yoga with similar orientations as you, there are yoga studios in Berlin for that too.
-Yoga Boys got you covered.
+Queer Yoga got you covered.

 - Sensual Tantra Yoga:

 Yoga is about re(aligning) energies, so why not taking care of your libido too?
 While those courses are not sexual per say, they do use yoga as practice to explore your sexuality and channel those energies.
 Probably something to recommend to advanced practitioners and mature persons.
 More information this way.